Selahattin Ülkümen

 Selahattin Ülkümen (14 January 1914 – 7 June 2003) was a Turkish diplomat who was recognized by Israel as one of the Righteous Among the Nations in 1989, with his name being listed at Yad Vashem in the city of Jerusalem.
 During World War II, he was serving as a consul-general of Turkey on the island of Rhodes, Greece, which had been invaded and occupied by Nazi Germany. Ülkümen assisted the island's Jews by personally intervening to prevent as many of them as possible from being deported by the Germans amidst the Holocaust.
 In total, he managed to save around 50 Jews—13 on the basis of their Turkish citizenship, and the remainder through his own initiatives.

 Jews in Axis-occupied Greece were deported from Corfu and sent to Nazi death camps, namely Auschwitz.
 Rhodes, where Ülkümen was posted, had a Jewish population of some 2,000 at the time of the German invasion, which had followed the signing of an armistice between Italy and the Allies amidst the fall of the Fascist regime.

 Background

 Rhodes, inhabited by a Greek majority and a substantial Turkish minority, was ruled by the Ottoman Empire for 390 years, until 1912 when Italy imposed its rule on Rhodes and the other Dodecanese islands.
 The Germans took over in September 1943 after Italy withdrew from the war.
 By the 1940s, the ethnic Jewish community numbered about 2,000, made up of people from Turkey, Greece, Italy and other Mediterranean countries, as well as those native to the island.

+Intervention on behalf of boatmen

+Before his intervention on behalf of Jews during the July 1944 deportations, Ülkümen had already come into conflict with the German occupation authorities on Rhodes.
+After Italy's surrender in September 1943, some Italian soldiers attempted to escape from Rhodes to the nearby Turkish coast.
+Local Turkish and Greek boatmen, including fishermen and boat owners, were accused by the Germans of helping them.

+In his memoirs, Ülkümen wrote that boatmen in Rhodes were arrested for transporting Italian soldiers to Anatolia and were to be executed by firing squad.
+He recalled that the wives, children and relatives of the detained men came to the Turkish consulate asking him to save them, after which he went to see the German military governor of the Dodecanese.

+Nathan Shachar describes the Germans as having taken 39 Rhodian fishermen and other boat owners hostage, most of them Turks and some Greeks.
+Yücel Güçlü similarly states that Ülkümen secured the release of 39 Turkish and Greek boatmen who had been condemned to death for taking Italian soldiers to refuge in Turkey.
+According to these accounts, the episode increased German hostility toward Ülkümen.